Mewriick/Blazor.FlexGrid/README.md

 ```

 For correct working of Master / Detail grid you must configure relation ships between objects.
 Also you can define some additional options for related grid component.
+If you want use **LazyTableDataSet** you must provide url address for loading.
+This is not required in ServerSide solution because you have to create your own DataSet
+which implements **ILazyDataSetLoader**.

 Example page with Master/Detail grid